Springfield race riot of 1908: Economy

 There was growing unrest among railroad workers after the Illinois Central Railroad began a "retrenchment" (cost-cutting) policy in December 1907.
 For example, men in nearby Clinton saw their work week drop from seven to four days a week by March 1908.
 That same month, the railroad also began streamlining positions to further cut expenses, which caused many to be "bumped down" to lower jobs, affecting younger workers.

-There was also uncertainty amongst Springfield's miners at the local and national level.
+There was also uncertainty among Springfield's miners at the local and national level.
 In November 1907, 4,000 miners in Danville went on strike when coal operators stopped paying workers in cash and began issuing checks.
 Five months later, on April 1, 1908, Springfield's miners were nearly part of the 250,000 miners across the country who went on strike after their contracts expired and coal operators showed "no inclination" to make new contracts with the union.
 Illinois' 60,000 miners subsequently "declared war" against coal operators.
 The unrest led to the shut down of Illinois' mines for a month, which had a significant negative impact on the freight business for the railroads as coal cars sat idle during that time.
 The lack of coal movement also impacted road workers, who could not pave the roads without the coal.
 In early May, while over 35,000 of Illinois' miners voted to return to work, miners in two districts voted to move forward with the strike – Peoria and Springfield.
 Around the same time, miners in neighboring Decatur voted to go on strike and, on June 8, 1908, roughly 500 miners called off two separate strikes, at the Pawnee and Pana mines, over work conditions.

 Ultimately, these events created a Springfield workforce where workers by and large had jobs, but the earning power of those jobs was being diminished, the security of those jobs was laced with uncertainty, and the respect paid to those who held those jobs was seemingly being diminished.
 In surrounding counties the job prospects were similar or worse and the workforce was less diverse.